narkaTee/r/README.md

 Platforms
 ---
-Currently only Mac OS X and Windows are supported.
-Linux and Unix will be supported in future.
+This app runs on a wide variety of Linux and Unix platforms, Windows and Mac OS X.

 Contribute
 ---